traefik-workshops/traefik-azure-arc-jumpstart-drops/4-tls/README.md

-# Deploy k8s applications to multiple Arc-enabled Kubernetes clusters using FluxCD and expose them using Traefik
+# Secure Traefik Airlines application using Let's Encrypt and Traefik automated certificate management

 This module demonstrates how to enable automatic HTTPS for your services using Traefik's Let's Encrypt integration.